GEO9850 – Basin Tectonics and Structures

 Formal prerequisite knowledge

-The course includes a compulsory field course and excursions.
-A health and safety course for safety in the field must be passed before you can go on these:
+The course includes a compulsory field course of 7-12 days in southern Spain (or elsewhere).
+A health and safety course for safety in the field must be passed before you can go on this:

 Overlapping courses